start/Day/README.md

 A language for processors and people.

-* “Auto-variables” allow us to **unambiguously** refer to the value of any expression using a sensible name—without having to explicitly create a variable and bind it to the expression.
+* “Implicit variables” allow us to **unambiguously** refer to the value of any expression using a sensible name—without having to explicitly create a variable and bind it to the expression.
 * “Shelves” can store collections of similar items, just like in real life.
 Shelves are shared by all code, and their items represent the state of each program. _(Imagine a big, loving family all sharing a big, loving pantry.)_
 * A built-in “day/night cycle” keeps our programs well-organized and adorably predictable.
 State changes are batched together and applied together once the whole program has had a chance to examine the previous batch of changes. _(Each day, the big, loving family carefully prepares a feast.
 They all wait until sundown to start eating together!)_
 * Chinese is automatically interpreted as commentary, not as code itself.
 We can write commentary anywhere in our code without affecting the behavior of our programs.